 • Acquiring foreign language ability early in your college career may provide a valuable research tool in upper-division courses, as well as internship and job opportunities, regardless of your major.

 If you have a documented learning disability regarding foreign language study, please refer to Advising for Students with Learning Differences.

 Placement in Foreign Language Courses

-The placement tests in French, German, Italian and Spanish will be available online as of May 8th.
-In order to receive the most timely placement results, please take the appropriate placement test no later than May 30th.
+The placement tests in French, German, Italian and Spanish are available through onCourse.
+In order to receive the most timely placement results, please take the appropriate placement by June 1st.
 Instructions for taking online placement tests are available here.